John Keane, 1st Baron Keane: French Revolutionary Wars

 While there is some confusion as to when this occurred, Keane most likely joined the British Army on 11 October 1794, becoming an ensign in the 122nd Regiment of Foot.
 He was quickly promoted, becoming a lieutenant on 30 October.
 With the speed of Keane's promotions, it is likely that he never actually reported for duty with the 122nd.
 His father then purchased his promotion to captain in the 124th Regiment of Foot on 12 November.
 The 124th was disbanded in May 1795 but some time before this Keane transferred to the half pay of the 73rd Regiment of Foot, a regiment that itself had been disbanded in 1763.

 Keane stayed on the half pay of the 73rd until 7 November 1799 when he exchanged into the 44th Regiment of Foot, which was stationed at Gibraltar.
-The regiment sailed to join the Egypt campaign in October, and while Keane went with them he did so as aide de camp to Major-General Lord Cavan.
+The regiment sailed to join the Egypt campaign in October, and while Keane went with them he did so as aide de camp to Lord Cavan and served under Lieutenant-General Sir Ralph Abercromby.
 In this position Keane fought at the Battle of Mandora on 13 March 1801 and then at the Battle of Alexandria on 21 March.
 The French in Egypt capitulated in September, after which Keane went to Malta as a staff officer.
 Keane purchased promotion to major in the 60th Regiment of Foot on 27 May 1802 but did not join the regiment, instead continuing on the staff at Malta until March 1803 when he returned to England.
 There in August he purchased the lieutenant-colonelcy of the 13th Regiment of Foot, and towards the end of the following year he joined his new regiment at Gibraltar.